 India remains committed to ensure that the situation in Jammu and Kashmir remains calm and peaceful, he said.

-Pakistan had strongly opposed India's decision to scrap the special status of Jammu and Kashmir, calling it a violation of UN guidelines.
-Reacting to New Delhi's move, Islamabad had had expelled the Indian High Commissioner soon after deciding to downgrade diplomatic ties with New Delhi.
+Reacting to India's decision on Kashmir, Pakistan had expelled the Indian High Commissioner soon after deciding to downgrade diplomatic ties with New Delhi.